DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 The easiest way to get data into a Python program is to read it from a file -- a spreadsheet file, for example.
 The word "read" here means take what's in the file and somehow get it into Python.
 Pandas can reads lots of files:  csv, xls, xlsx, and so on.
 The files can be on our computer or on the internet.
 We'll start with the internet, because it there's less ambiguity about the location of the file.

 Pandas can read lots of file types, but **csv files** ("comma separated values") are a common format.
 Their simple structure (entries separated by commas) allows easy and rapid input.
 That's a general statement, not a statement about Python.
 They also avoid some of [the problems](http://www.win-vector.com/blog/2014/11/excel-spreadsheets-are-hard-to-get-right/) of translating Excel files.
 If we have an Excel spreadsheet, we can always save it as a "CSV (Comma delimited) (*.csv)" file.
-Excel will warn us that some features are incompatible with the csv format, but we're usually safe to do it anyway.
+Excel will warn us that some features are incompatible with the csv format, but we're generally happy to do it anyway.
 Here's an example of a [raw csv file](https://raw.githubusercontent.com/DaveBackus/Data_Bootcamp/master/Code/Python/test.csv) (pretty basic, eh?) and this is how it's displayed in [Excel](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv).

-Let's read a csv file into Python then.
-We typically read data from internet sources, especially when the data is updated at the source.
+Let's read a csv file into Python.
+We like to read data from internet sources, especially when the data is updated at automatically at the source for us.
 This example doesn't do that, but it shows how easy it is to get data into Python.
 We read the cleverly-named `test.csv` with the `read_csv` function in Pandas from our GitHub site:
 ```python
 url1 = 'https://raw.githubusercontent.com/DaveBackus'
 url2 = '/Data_Bootcamp/master/Code/Python/test.csv'